Raku Day Dates

 STELLING MINNIS, KENT, CT4 6AD

 Booking details early 2025.
-A weekend of Raku fun, Several kilns, Glaze, Saggar, Copper Fuming, Pit Firing, Barrel Firing, Camping available, dog friendly, on site Coffee Shop, Live Music, Covered areas in case of poor weather, pot exchange, Raku kiln raffle, etc etc.
+A weekend of Raku fun, Several kilns, Glaze, Saggar, Copper Fuming, Pit Firing, Barrel Firing, Camping available, dog friendly, on site Coffee Shop, Music, Covered areas in case of poor weather, pot exchange, Raku kiln raffle, etc etc.

 Cancellation Policy